In addition to the usual companies there are free stands available for non-commercial developers to show off their work.

 - RISC OS Open Ltd

-Charged by Castle with maintaining the Shared Source RISC OS, come along and see the latest developments for the Beagleboard, Pandaboard, and of course the Raspberry Pi.
+Charged by Castle with maintaining the Shared Source RISC OS, ROOL will be demoing latest developments and showing off their updated documentation.

 - Soft Rock Software

-Vince Hudd with his selection of RISC OS games, utilities and applications.
+Vince Hudd's Acorn themed case for the Raspberry Pi, the RiscPiC, will be on sale.
+Vince will also have his selection of RISC OS games, utilities and applications.

 - Steve Fryatt

-Steve will have all the latest versions of his software, CashBook, PrintPDF, and Locate2, and also news on NetSurf developments.
+Steve will have all the latest versions of his software, CashBook, PrintPDF, and Locate2, on sale for a good cause.